NelsenEW/espdrone-clients/docs/userguide_client.md

 Input devices
 -------------

-In order to control the Crazyflie you are connected to you will need some input-device.
+In order to control the Espdrone you are connected to you will need some input-device.
 Normally this would be a gamepad, but any input-device with at least 4 analog axis will do.
 Here\'s [a list](/inputdevices/) of some input-devices